lamsfoundation/lams/win_installer/patch/documents/readme.txt

-LAMS 2.1.1 - Learning Activity Management System
+LAMS 2.3.1 - Learning Activity Management System
 ----------------------------------------------

-This is a pre-packaged copy of LAMS 2.1.1 for Windows 2000, XP, or 2003.
+This is a pre-packaged copy of LAMS 2.3.1 for Windows 2000, XP, or 2003.
 For the source code, please see the 'Building LAMS' wiki at

 	http://wiki.lamsfoundation.org/display/lams/Building+LAMS

 for more information.

+This is a patch update from LAMS 2.3, this version does not do a full install, you must install LAMS 2.3 first.

-For release notes goto: http://wiki.lamsfoundation.org/display/lams/2.1.1
+For release notes goto: http://wiki.lamsfoundation.org/display/lams/2.3.1

 NOTE TO SYSADMINS: If you are doing an upgrade and your users report problems in authoring, they may need to clear their browser cache.
 If you have a user see